-Unfortunately a small percentage of any type of profession whether legal, medical or otherwise commit professional malpractice.
+Unfortunately a small percentage of any type of profession whether legal malpractice, medical malpractice or otherwise commit professional malpractice.
 So what secrets does your attorney want to conceal from you while committing professional negligence.

 Missing Deadlines – A negligent attorney will either not have a proper calendaring system or will procrastinate until the last minute and may frequently miss a statute of limitations or filing deadline.
 Calendaring errors are one of the leading causes of attorney malpractice claims.
 A negligent lawyer may try and keep this information from you or provide you with misinformation regarding these issues.
 It is important that when you interview a lawyer you get detailed information about how the attorney’s office monitors all calendaring activities and whether or not they have had prior claims of attorney malpractice and the outcome of each case.